 No matter what the cover of the Australian Women’s Weekly might suggest, Aussie Christmas holidays are more about the drowsy pleasure of slightly damp car-rides back from the pool than fancy family get-togethers on Sydney Harbour.
 They’re more Northcote Plaza than Harrods, amirite?

-To help you enjoy your best-ever holiday, Ruby Slipper have put together our Ultimate Guide to Summer 2018: enjoy Iolanthe, Emma and Georgia’s top tips for the lazy, local season to come!
+To help you enjoy your best-ever holiday, Ruby Assembly have put together our Ultimate Guide to Summer 2018: enjoy Iolanthe, Emma and Georgia’s top tips for the lazy, local season to come!

 This Summer, Iolanthe will …